T-Wan-Lin/Switch-Enabled-Toys/docs/MaterialList.md

 * One for lower and one for upper deck

-** Note: 9V is the minimum voltage needed to power the prototype but cannot be replaced with a single 9V battery cell after testing.
+** Note: 9V is the minimum voltage needed to power the prototype but cannot be replaced with a single 9V battery cell due to limitations uncovered during real-life testing.
 ```